 What is forest bathing?

-Forest bathing, or Shinrin-Yoku, is the effects from submerging yourself in the natural beauty of the forest.
+Forest bathing, or Shinrin-Yoku in Japanese, is the effects from submerging yourself in the natural beauty of the forest.
 You focus on your sense and become one with nature, usually for at least an hour.
 In doing so, you focus on yourself, your relationship with the surrounding area (plants, birds, soil, air), and let your intuition guide you as you slowly wander, or sit and observe.
 While there are no stringent rules for a successful experience, here are some baseline requirements from this M. Amos Clifford: (A Little Handbook of Shinrin-Yoku)

 1) There is a specific intention to connect with nature in a healing way.
 During the practice, the goal is to activate all of your senses, and set the intention to communicate with the earth around you.